victor-0x29a/demon/readme.md

 ## Server routes

-Actually, you can add and remove a task from a specified client and doesn't have a authentication (yet).
+Actually, you can add and remove a task from a specified client and doesn't have authentication (yet).